-Use the Multilingual App Toolkit inside Visual Studio to streamline your localization workflow for Windows Store and Windows Phone apps.
-The toolkit helps you localize your apps with localization file management, translation support, and editor tools.
+The Multilingual App Toolkit works with Visual Studio to streamline your localization workflow for Windows Store, Windows Phone and desktop apps.
+The toolkit helps you localize your apps with localization file management, translation support, and editing tools.

 Anyone else having issues with existing apps?
 Getting the following when VS loads the project and this when I try to compile or debug: